NathanSauret/ft_print/README.md

  	int	ft_print(char *str, void *val)

 ## DESCRIPTION
-ft_print() write the str input, replacing the '%' with the input value.
+ft_print() write the str input, replacing the '%' with the val input.
 There is 7 types of '%':
 - '%d' = int
 - '%f' = float